markhuge/tdd.h/README.md

 I working on this publicly so people who are way better at C than I, can tell me how I'm doing this a stupid way and what I can do to make this more useful.

+**Why not CUnit/CUT/etc?**

+I didn't want to adopt a whole test framework, I just wanted more useful and expressive assertions than those provided by `<assert.h>`.

 ## Usage
 ```c
 #include "tdd.h"